jvansch1/ycharts-wiki/Restoring-Database.md

 # To run with default values (should work if mysql was installed via Homebrew)
 /sites/ycharts/scripts/restore_database.sh

-# To copy instead of move files
+# To copy instead of move files (THIS IS MUCH BETTER!!!!!!!)
 /sites/ycharts/scripts/restore_database.sh -c

 # To specify a different source directory